How to Switch Back to a Personal Account on Instagram

 - Select Settings from the bottom of the list.

 - If you’re using a Creator type of account, tap on Account and scroll to the bottom.
-Then choose the blue Switch to personal account option.
+Choose the blue Switch Account Type option and tap Switch to Personal Account.

-- If you’re using a Business type of account, select Account from the Settings menu and choose Switch to personal account at the bottom.
+- If you’re using a Business type of account, select Account from the Settings menu tap Switch Account Type then choose Switch To Personal account at the bottom.

 - In a pop-up window, confirm your choice by tapping the blue Switch Back button.